Alessandra Mirka Gatti: Japan

 Thanks to her song Mickey Mouse March (Eurobeat Version), which aired on SMAPxSMAP and was danced by Takuya Kimura, Para Para rapidly increased in popularity in Japan in 1998.
 Some of her songs were featured in the Konami Video game Para Para Paradise.

 Personal life

 Gatti was married to Italo disco/Eurobeat artist Giancarlo Pasquini and has a son named Federico, who was born to him.
-He has been raised by Gatti after their divorce, involved in music activity, and also active as a Eurobeat singer the same as his parents under the stage name Kaioh (Formerly known as Freddy Rodgers).
+He was raised by Gatti after their divorce, involved in music activity, and also active as a Eurobeat singer, the same as his parents, under the stage name Kaioh (Formerly known as Freddy Rodgers).